MarkisGardner/100DaysOfCode/README.md

 Notes:  This doesn't just do the computations but explains how to do it as if it is teaching a student.</p>
 This can be a valuable teaching tool for students.</p>
 I finished up adding two fractions as long as both were positive or both were negative.

+<h2>Day 10: 6/22/2024</h2>
+<h4>Project:  Teach adding, subtracting, multiplying and dividing of fractions.</h4>
+Name: TeachFractions</p>
+Notes:  This doesn't just do the computations but explains how to do it as if it is teaching a student.</p>
+This can be a valuable teaching tool for students.</p>
+I finished up subtracting two fractions as long as they ended up adding to each other:  Example:  a - -b or -a - b